AndrewScoins/AndrewScoins.github.io/index.md

-# 1. Welcome!
+# Welcome

 You've stumbled across the website of Andrew Scoins.

 This site is intended as a repository for my CV and contact information.
 I may use it as a dumping ground for comments and short essays on topics in software development, physics, and mathematics in the future.
 I may even use it as a launchpad to access software repositories, if I ever write anything non-proprietary.